riccardo-bernardini/protypo/doc/Programmer/API.md

    Out_Of_Range : exception;
 ```
-that is, it must provide a function `Get` that accepts
+that is, it must provide a function `Get` that accepts an array of `Engine_Value` and returns an `Engine_Value` **of handler type**, If there is the need of returning a scalar it must be _embedded_ in a `Constant_Handler` value.
+I'll explain the reason for this constraint later.

+Function `Get` is called when the interpreter finds an array expression like `foo(4,5)`.
+More precisely, when the interpreter process `foo` it looks in the table of defined symbols